 The majority of tree roots, or about 95% of them, are going to be in the top 1′-2′ of soil.
 Roots need oxygen to survive and respire, and at greater depths there is very little oxygen.
 Roots will typically grow one to one and a half times the HEIGHT of the tree OUT from the tree.
 If your tree is 20′ tall, the roots will extend at least 20′ OUT from the tree, and that means IN ALL DIRECTIONS.
 This is an interesting concept, and helps us understand WHERE to direct the watering after the first year.
 Most of you have probably heard to water “under the canopy” or “to the dripline” of the tree.
 While this is most likely going to be sufficient, it is important to remember that some species may expand their root systems even further, and care must be taken to water sufficiently and avoid herbicide application in a broader area under these trees.

-So, after the first year, when you are addressing the water application to the original root system and 1′ beyond, you should increase the area by approximately 2′ each year.
+During the first year after planting, you are applying the water to the original root system and one foot beyond.
+Each year you should increase the area by approximately 2 additional feet.
 Even further if the tree is fast-growing.
 This will encourage the broad-spreading root system that will support the tree with water and nutrients in the years to come.

-Protecting the trunk from deer from September to February when the bucks are “in the rut” is also important, as the damage done to the trunks is irreversible and may also mean a slow death.
+Protect the trunk of trees less than six inches in caliper from deer from September to February when the bucks are in “rut”, as the damage done to the trunks is irreversible.
+Physical damage to tree trunks is an avenue for insects and disease to enter.

 Annual fertilization with MicroLife 6-2-4 fertilizer in the spring just as the tree is leafing out is recommended, and should be placed under the canopy.